IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ## Server / Database
 ### LIKE ‘%FOOBAR’
-+ Please, for everything that is good, do not use a statment like `LIKE ‘%FOOBAR’` in your sql query.
++ Please, for everything that is good, do not use a statment like `LIKE ‘%FOOBAR’` in your sql queries.
 This will do a full db scan and not scale at all.

 ### Opcache
-+ Check if Opcache is enabled in the phpinfo module.
-(Some cheap hostings completely disable this and other Bytecode caches and require users to upgrade their hosting agreement to enable them)
++ Check that Opcache is enabled in the phpinfo module.
+Some cheap hostings completely disable it and other Bytecode caches and require users to upgrade their hosting agreement to enable them.

 ## Server Infrastructure
-+ For larger projects with many visitors, it could be a good idea to invest in multiple servers with a Load Balancer. (which also improves the uptime)
++ For larger projects with many visitors, it could be a good idea to invest in multiple servers with a Load Balancer.
+(Which also improves the uptime of the website)

 ### DB Indices
 + Optimize your MySQL/MariaDB indices, **especially** for tables that are expected to handle large amounts of data.
+The `EXPLAIN` statement can help with analyzing your queries as well as the `Debug panel` in the `TYPO3 Adminpanel`.
 A short overview for how to use indices: https://de.slideshare.net/myxplain/mysql-indexing-best-practices-for-mysql

 ### PHP FPM
-+ Consider switching to `PHP FPM` (either Apache or nginx) to better handle large amounts of requests and other performance improvements compared to Apache `mod_php` module.
++ Consider switching to `PHP FPM` (either on Apache or nginx) to better handle large amounts of requests and for other performance improvements compared to the Apache `mod_php` module.

 ____